SietseAchterop/RtcNoordApp/README.md

 ## Status

-   - This is a basic version, most screens are (partly) working.
+   - A more of less functionally complete version, maybe a 1.0-beta version.
+     Most screens are working, as is video and the creation of a report.

 ## Screenshots

-Here a few screenshots to give an idea.
+Here a number screenshots to give an idea.
 For the moment this part is also the rudimentary user guide.
 Sessions can be created or selected from the menu at the top.
 Below all tabs are described.